What is a Social Welfare System?

 Another area where medical care programs differ entails the form of financing.
-In some countries, citizens contribute at will, while the government solely funds such projects in other countries.
+In some countries, citizens contribute privately, while the government solely funds such projects in other countries.

 The providers of medical care range from private practitioners to government-appointed healthcare professionals.
 In the case of private practitioners, they may be paid directly by the government or the patient.
 If paid by the patient, the citizen is later reimbursed by the government to foot the medical bill.

 Unlike medical care, unemployment benefit programs are more common in industrialized countries than in developing nations.
 The projects involve providing financial aid to previously employed individuals but those who’ve been rendered jobless through no fault of their own.